 I’ve been getting some great feedback on my “How to Find Paid Gigs” post.
 Thanks for reading it and for taking the time to comment.
 One suggestion I received via Facebook was to talk a bit about finding gigs other than bar/pub/restaurant gigs.
-There’s many ways to “gig for a living” so I’d like to include some options to play shows that don’t involved playing in bars for hammered patrons.
-“Freeebird!”.
+There’s many ways to “gig for a living” so I’d like to include some options to play shows that don’t involve playing in bars for hammered patrons.
+“Freeebiiiiiiiiird!”.
 When it comes to trying to find paid gigs you have several options.

 I’ll cover a few different things here.
 If you think I’ve missed something then please free to comment below and leave your two cents!